 Many editors work on manuscripts in word format using track changes.
 With the not-so-recent introduction of Google Docs, some editors, including myself, are adding it to our list of collaborative systems.
-Authors assume that once they turn over their manuscript to an editor, their work is done and they can expect a cleaned up manuscript ready for publication.
+Authors assume that once they turn over their manuscript to an editor, their work is done and they can expect a cleaned-up manuscript ready for publication.
 However, this is not how it works.
 Editing a manuscript is a collaborative effort between an author and their editor.
 Thankfully, it's becoming an easier process, thanks to the introduction of document sharing tools and software.

-To ease you into the editing process here at The Brielle Agency, I have put together a tutorial which you can download and study for a better understanding of what to do when your editor returns your manuscript to you with their markings/changes and comments.
+To ease you into the editing process here at The Brielle Agency, I have put together a tutorial that you can download and study for a better understanding of what to do when your editor returns your manuscript to you with their markings/changes and comments.
 I hope you find it useful.